iluzek/TagPy/Readme.md

 1. Download Project as a ZIP
 2. Extract the ZIP
 3. No installation
-4. Run it from console - python tagpy.py "path to scan"
+4. Run it from console - python tagpy.py "path to scan" (
+NOTE:   Do not add "/" at the end of the path - Bug will cause the path to be unrecognised - Will be fixing it soon.
 5. Open directory RESULTS
 6. Open newly created directory - Directory_Date@Time
 7. Use results.csv or open sortable_results.html